MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 # Tabs link unfurling and Stage View

 Stage View is a user interface (UI) component that allows you to render content either a full-sized modal within Teams or as a new window.
-Stage View also allows users to continue  conversation side-by-side in group chat, and helps to maintain their context and stay productive within their new window experience.

-To use Stage View, developers must enable 'Tab Link Unfurling' for their app.
-If it's already enable, Stage View is available, and requires no additional developer investment.

 [!INCLUDE [sdk-include](~/includes/sdk-include.md)]